500 Words Rules

 27. These top 50 entries will be read and judged by a guest panel chaired by Chris Evans.
 3 finalists with 1 overall winner will be selected in each age category (gold, silver and bronze – gold being the overall winners).

-28. The Top 50 shortlisted entrants (25 in each age category) will be invited to attend the Final at a London location on Friday 14th June 2019 for the live broadcast of the BBC Radio 2 Zoe Ball Breakfast Show.
-The full names of the 6 finalists and the overall winners will be announced during this live broadcast, subject to parental consent.
+28. The Top 50 shortlisted entrants (25 in each age category) will be invited to attend the Final at a London location on Friday 12th June 2020 for the live broadcast of the BBC Radio 2 Zoe Ball Breakfast Show.
+The full names of the 6 finalists and the overall winners will be announced during this live broadcast, subject to parental permission.
 We will request parental permission for pictures of the Top 50 children for use during the broadcast.
 These pictures are not for online publication.

 29. The entries from the 6 finalists will be performed by an actor or well-known figure and broadcast on Radio 2.
 In addition, the entries of the 6 finalists may be published in a national newspaper.
 An anthology of the top 50 entries (25 in each age category) may also be published.

 32. The BBC's decision as to each stage of this competition, the top 50 (25 in each category), the 6 finalists and the choice of gold, silver and bronze in each category is final.
 No correspondence will be entered into.

-33. The BBC reserves the right to disqualify any entry which breaches any of these Terms and Conditions, or to withhold a prize if in its opinion entries do not reach the required standard.
+33. The BBC reserves the right to disqualify any entry which breaches any of these Rules, brings the BBC into disrepute or to withhold a prize if in its opinion entries do not reach the required standard.

 34. The BBC reserves the right to amend these Rules or cancel this competition at any stage, if deemed necessary in its opinion, or if circumstances arise outside of its control.

 35. The BBC, its sub-contractors, subsidiaries, agencies and/or any other organisation associated with this competition cannot accept any responsibility whatsoever for any technical failure or malfunction or any other problem with any server, Internet access, system or otherwise which may result in any entry being lost or not properly registered or recorded.
 Proof of sending is not proof of receipt.